opencert/workshop-2023/PC-member-guidelines.md

 ### 4. REVIEW PROCESS
 The review process consists of the following three phases:

-a) INTERACTIVE PHASE (from Wednesday 13 September to Monday 25 September 2023) You will be able to interact with the authors and you are expected to provide feedback to the authors throughout this review phase.
+a) INTERACTIVE PHASE (from Wednesday 27 September to Monday 2 October 2023) You will be able to interact with the authors and you are expected to provide feedback to the authors throughout this review phase.
 You may put questions to the authors and ask for clarifications.
    Authors are expected to consider your comments, revise their submission and upload it in the issue by

-     Thursday 28 2023 at 12:00midnight AoE.
+     Wednesday 4 October 2023 at 16:00 AoE.

-b) ASSESSMENT PHASE (from Friday 29 September to Wednesday 4 October 2023) You will need to evaluate the revised submission to assess whether the authors have revised the submission according the reviewers' comments.
-By Wednesday 4 October 2023 you have to upload your review on Easychair.
+b) ASSESSMENT PHASE (from Wednesday 4 to Thursday 5 October 2023) You will need to evaluate the revised submission to assess whether the authors have revised the submission according the reviewers' comments.
+By Thursday 5 October 2023 you have to upload your review on Easychair.
    You should structure your review as follows:
    1. highlight the strengths and weaknesses of the initial submission;
    1. summarise the feedback provided to the authors during the interactive phase (you may cut and past from GitHub);